 In the last article, I addressed the issue of using Copyright Presets to embed copyright information into every photograph we take.
 I like the metadata approach for image protection because it is not intrusive, nor does it affect the aesthetics of our photographs and, depending on your needs, you can include plenty of information.
 The downside of using metadata copyright information is that many online platforms do not respect it.

 Facebook is the worst offender in regard to user images.
 When you upload an image to Facebook or Instagram, it strips all the metadata from your photo.
 On top of that, it recompresses the image with extremely aggressive settings.
 I despise Facebook for that but consider it a necessary evil since I have to use it to promote my business.

 Google Plus is the friendliest for photographers because it compresses images using a very smart algorithm that preserves all the metadata included in each photo.
-The bad news is that Google Plus is dying while the biggest offender flourishes.
+The bad news is that Google Plus is dead while the biggest offender flourishes.
 This is absolutely unfair but, it is what it is, and we must deal with it.